AndrezAguayo/Cineam4D_Plugins/README.md

 # Cineam4D_Plugins
 C4D Version: R16

-INSTALL: drop the Aligber floder into the cinema 4D Plugin folder.
+INSTALL: drop the Aligner floder into the cinema 4D Plugin folder.

 This is my first ever Plugin for anything ever!
 So I am assuming there will be bugs and some over all code that could be avoided.